ruhler/fable/README.txt

-fble/ - Source code for an fble interpreter implemented in C. langs/ - Specifications of the fable languages. out/ - Directory where build outputs are placed, created as needed. prgms/ - Sample fble programs. tools/ - Source code for fble tools and test drivers. thoughts/ - A collection of discussions about fble.
+fble/ - Source code for an fble interpreter implemented in C. langs/ - Specifications of the fable languages. out/ - Directory where build outputs are placed, created as needed. ninja/ - Directory where ninja build outputs are placed, created as needed. prgms/ - Sample fble programs. tools/ - Source code for fble tools and test drivers. thoughts/ - A collection of discussions about fble.